lonekorean/mini-preview/README.md

 	$('a').miniPreview();

-Take a look at `index.html` to see the plugin in action.
+Take a look at `index.html` for example working code.